Man killed in Arlington road rage shooting

 Police say the girlfriend and a witness provided some vague details of the shooter's car.
 It's a black sedan, possibly a BMW or Mercedes with after market wheels and silver rims.

-Investigators are looking for more witnesses.
+Arlington PD is looking for more people who might have witnessed the incident.
 They say any details, no matter how small, can be helpful.